What is a Privilege Escalation Attack?

 Credential stuffing attacks do not attempt to brute force or guess any passwords.
 In these attacks, the threat actor automates authentication based on previously discovered credentials.
 The result can be millions of attempts to determine where a user potentially reused their credentials on another website or application.
 Credential stuffing attacks prey on password reuse and are only effective because so many users reuse the same credential combinations across multiple sites.

-Password Spraying: Password spraying is a credential-based attack that attempts to access a multitude of accounts by using a few common passwords.
+Password spraying is a credential-based attack that tries to access a multitude of accounts by using a few common passwords.
 This is conceptually the opposite of a brute force password attack.

 Without a password manager, keeping all of one’s passwords unique and complex is a daunting task—even for the most seasoned security professional.

 Unfortunately, there is a common risk in resetting (not to be confused with changing) passwords that makes them targets for threat actors.
 Resetting a password is the act of a forced password change by someone else—not a change initiated by the password user.
 Risks associated with password resets include: